zacwillmington/open_house/notes.md

     TODO

-        1 - add image uploader to new apartment form
-        2 - finish all crud actions for all models
+        1 - finish all crud actions for all models
-            - attending_showing = returns a message under apartment
+            - #@user.attending_showing = returns a message under apartment
-            -
+            - edit appointment for non-admin
+            - thumbnail for appointments index page.
-        3 - scope methods
+        2 - scope methods
-        4 - Errors and flash messages
+        3 - Errors and flash messages
+        4 - styling
-        5 - styling
+        5 - Tidy up routes.
+Remove some
         6 - refactor